-“The fear of the LORD is the beginning of wisdom, and the knowledge of the Holy One is understanding.”
-Proverbs 9:10 (NASB)
+“The fear of the LORD is the beginning of wisdom: and the knowledge of the holy is understanding” (Proverbs 9:10, KJV).

 The question of how science relates to faith is one that seems to baffle many people, but this need not be so.
 This is a foundational issue, because the approach that a person has to this question will also influence how they think of faith in a wide variety of situations.
 Most people take one of three main approaches to the relationship of science and faith.

 Approach 1: Science and Faith Cover Different Topics

 One approach that is popular among theologians is to separate science and faith with a great wall preventing any entanglements between the two.
 This view was popularized by Steven Jay Gould, who used the acronym NOMA, which stands for “non-overlapping magisteria,” to describe it.
 In this view, science and faith cannot conflict, because they cover two different subjects, which do not overlap at any point.
 Science covers the objective, evidence-based principles and facts, and faith covers value-oriented ideas and ultimate meanings.
 This is also often called the fact/value split.

 This view is endorsed by a wide variety of organizations, including the National Academy of Sciences and the American Association for the Advancement of Science.
 The stated goal of this approach is to clearly demarcate the lines between faith and science so that neither one crosses into the other.
 It also takes into account the differences in methodology, and assumed differences in content.
 For instance, science in large part uses the inductive method for determining truth, while faith is about trust and hope.
 Philosophers have long pointed out that science is unable to deal with questions of value and morality on its own, so NOMA simply implements the converse as well – if science cannot reach morality, then neither will faith be allowed to reach facts.